ISA allowances explained: how much can you save?

 How to make the most of these saving and investment accounts.

 For a good number of years ISAs were the best places to put your savings.
 And then they weren’t!
-But with rising savings rates and changes to tax free allowances on investments, they’re well worth a look again.
+But with decent savings rates and changes to tax free allowances on investments, they’re well worth a look again.

 And that’s prompted lots of questions over in our Facebook community, particularly about the annual allowances.
 So here’s everything you need to know about the limits on how much you can save.